• Skip to main content

 The Sunken Garden at Kensington Palace.

 Sunken Garden, Kensington Palace.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

 Kensington Gardens is now the Western half of Hyde Park.
 This beautiful part of the park includes the Albert Memorial, Peter Pan Statue, and of course, Kensington Palace.
 This famous Royal residence has been home to Queen Victoria, Princess Diana, Prince William, and Prince Harry.

-Next to the Palace is the sunken garden was built in 1908 and modeled after Hampton Court Palace.
-It is a nice quiet spot to rest under royal grandeur.
+Next to the Palace is the sunken garden, built in 1908 and modeled after Hampton Court Palace.
+It’s a nice quiet spot to rest under royal grandeur.
 You might recognize this garden as the site of the announcement of the engagement of HRH Prince Harry, The Duke of Sussex, to Miss Megan Markle.

 3. Brompton Oratory